Ox DaGrosa

 John "Ox" DaGrosa (February 17, 1902 – April 23, 1953) was an American coach and administrator who served as head football coach at the College of the Holy Cross and was a member of the Pennsylvania Athletic Commission.

 Early life and career

 DaGrosa attended Colgate University from 1922 to 1925.
 He played every position on the school's football team, but was primarily a lineman.
-After his playing career he served as a line coach under Lou Little at Georgetown Hoyas from 1926 to 1929.
+After his playing career he served as a line coach under Lou Little at Georgetown from 1926 to 1929.
 From 1930 to 1933, DaGrosa was an assistant coach at Temple and attended the Temple School of Law.
 In 1936 he was an assistant with the NFL's Philadelphia Eagles.
 In 1940, he was the Republican nominee for the First District seat in the Pennsylvania State Senate.
 In 1941, he was the national director of industrial activities and sports for the Hale America program, a national health initiative established after the attack on Pearl Harbor and America's entry into World War II.